-May 17.2018 - CC Sint-Niklaas + WARP Art Projects - Sint-Niklaas
+May 17.2018 - CC Sint-Niklaas

 Initiator: Wim Wauman

-A ‘flow’ refers to a mental state of operation in which a person performing an activity is fully immersed in a feeling of energised focus, full involvement, and enjoyment in the process of the activity.
-Instead of being a highly schematised and pre-patterned activity, a workflow in this sense denotes an intuitive stream of thoughts and actions following a path of discoveries.
+A ‘flow’ refers to a mental state of operation in which a person performing an activity is fully immersed in a feeling of energized focus, full involvement, and enjoyment in the process of the activity.
+The operation required can be both concrete or abstract and the separation of head and hand does not make any difference to being in the zone.
+Instead of being a highly schematized and pre-patterned activity, a work-flow in this sense denotes an intuitive stream of thoughts and actions, of words and images, walking along a path of discovery.

 - Wim Wauman